peakhunt/canvas-gauges/README.md

 # This is a fork of orignal HTML Canvas Gauges v2.1
 It seems like original developers are refusing to fix bug on this good software.
 So here we go!
 Main purpose here is to fix minor bugs and major stabilitity issues.

+Current Status
+- tested only with radial gauge with rotating place, aka, compass
+- survived 3 day regression test with 100ms update interval
+- the test was performed using electron but I'm pretty sure it's same as google chrome
+- for the rest, I'll be testing when I have enough time to do that

 # HTML Canvas Gauges v2.1